awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

 ## Install AWSPowerShell on Windows PowerShell<a name="ps-installing-awswindowspowershell"></a>

 You can install the AWS Tools for Windows PowerShell in one of two ways, depending on which version of Windows PowerShell you have installed:
-+ If you're running PowerShell 5\.0 or later, or have installed [PowerShellGet](https://www.powershellgallery.com/packages/PowerShellGet) on PowerShell 3 or later, you can install and update the Tools for Windows PowerShell from Microsoft's [PowerShell Gallery](https://www.powershellgallery.com/packages/AWSPowerShell) website by running the following command\.
++ If you're running PowerShell 5\.0 or later, or have installed [PowerShellGet](https://www.powershellgallery.com/packages/PowerShellGet) on PowerShell 3 or later, you can install and update AWSPowerShell from Microsoft's [PowerShell Gallery](https://www.powershellgallery.com/packages/AWSPowerShell) by running the following command\.

   ```
   PS > Install-Module -Name AWSPowerShell
   ```
 + If you're running a version of PowerShell earlier than 5\.0, you can run the Tools for Windows PowerShell installer `.msi`\.
-To download the installer, navigate to [http://aws.amazon.com/powershell/](http://aws.amazon.com/powershell/), and then choose **AWS Tools for Windows**\.
+To download the installer, navigate to [http://aws.amazon.com/powershell/](http://aws.amazon.com/powershell/), and then choose **AWS Tools for Windows Installer**\.
 **Note**
 You can run the installer `.msi` if you're running Windows PowerShell 5\.0 or later\.
 But we recommend that you use the Install\-Module cmdlet instead so that you have easier support for updating or removing the module\.